dillionhuston/ShadowBox/readme.md

 # 📦 ShadowBox – Secure & Private Cloud Storage

 ## 🚀 Overview
-ShadowBox is a **privacy-first, decentralized cloud storage** platform that lets users securely store and share files without relying on big tech companies.
+THIS IS A PROTOTYPE.
+DONT USE FOR SENSITIVE DATA ShadowBox is a **privacy-first, decentralized cloud storage** platform that lets users securely store and share files without relying on big tech companies.
 Built with **end-to-end encryption, peer-to-peer (P2P) networking, and advanced access control**, this project ensures **maximum security and ownership** over your data.

 ## 🎯 Features (MVP)